HowestAILab/vApus/vApus.Gui/Help/README.md

 If you want more details, you can look at the code that is fairly well structured and commented.
 In fact, it is recommended doing this while reading this manual.

-vApus builds using .Net 4.7/Visual Studio 2017 and runs only on a 64 bit Windows.
-Builds are is automated using Jenkins.
+vApus builds using **.Net 4.7/Visual Studio 2017** and runs only on a 64 bit Windows.
+Builds can be automated using e.g. Jenkins.

 If building yourself, please note that for vApus as a whole to work It needs to have the tools and other builds in its own build folder (ConnectionProxies, DetailedResultsViewer, Lupus-Titanium, MonitorSourceClients, PublishItemsHandler and ScnerioRuleSets).

 Take a look at the folder structure of an installed vApus (Setup_vApus-2.4.2.exe) and the Jenkins build job exports in vApus.Gui/Help.

 ## vApus Stress testing Solution (vass) Framework
 vApus is a stress testing framework for the user (more on that later), but it is also a framework for the developer.